lars-frogner/OpenBabyMonitor/README.md

 # Open Baby Monitor

+**_Disclaimer:_** Due to limited time (you know.. kids), this project is not actively maintained.
+Furthermore, this is not a professional baby monitoring product.
+It is not guaranteed to be reliable or even to work.
+If you want to try it, tinker with it or build upon it, that is awesome!
+But please don't entrust the well-being of your child to the side project of a random person on the internet.

 <details open>
 <summary>Click to toggle animation</summary>
 <img src="media/babymonitor_demo.gif" align="right" style="width: 26rem; max-width: 95%; margin-left: 1rem; margin-right: 1rem; margin-bottom: 1rem;">